MANAGEMENT DISCUSSION & ANALYSIS REPORT

 The disclosures prescribed under Section 197(12) of the Companies Act 2013 read withRule 5(1) and Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are given in Annexure - IV to this Report.

 It is hereby affirmed that the remuneration to the employees is as per the remunerationpolicy of the Company.

 CSR Policy and related Disclosures

-The brief outline of CSR policy of the Company and such other details and disclosuresas per the prescribed format are furnished in Annexure VI to this report.
+The brief outline of CSR policy of your Company and such other details and disclosuresas per the prescribed format are furnished in Annexure V to this report.

 Your Directors are grateful to the Government of India the Government of Tamilnadufinancial institutions banks other lending institutions promoters technicalcollaborators suppliers customers joint venture partners and marketing agents for theirassistance co-operation and support.
 The Directors thank the shareholders for theircontinued support.

 The Directors also place on record their high appreciation for the contributions by allcadres of employees of the Company especially during the difficult conditions to ensureunhindered operations of the Company.